Canadian Forts

 Halifax Harbour - page 2 | Cape Breton Island - page 3

 NOTE: Nova Scotia (along with present-day New Brunswick and most of Maine) was formerly known by the French as Acadia until British control in 1713 (de facto 1710).
-Nova Scotia was first named as such in 1621 in a grant from King James I of England.
+Nova Scotia was first named as such in a 1621 grant by King James I of England.

 Fort Francklin